MindustryModSeeker1/community-mod/README.md

-community-mod is now archived. thank you to everyone to contributed to this masterpiece.

-well *NO* you this is my version with my addings
+Orignal community-mod is archived, so this will basically copy off of the orignal.

 ![GEY](https://github.com/sample-text-here/community-mod/blob/master/logo.png?raw=true)